DanBurbach/MapBox_AutoComplete_React.js/README.md

 ```
 Coding exercise to create a reusable autocomplete component using JavaScript.
 This component will consume
-a remote web service that provides a list of Places.
+a remote web service (API to JSON) that provides a list of Places.
 Each Place is comprised of an ID, name, description,
 tags, and a description match field which gives information about the substring in the description that
 matches the provided query.
 Upon selecting a suggestion, the state of the component should be updated to
 reflect the selected location.

-Furthermore... the location data is stored in state, followed by running it through a Geocoder which
+Furthermore... the location data is stored in state, followed by running it through Mapbox Geocoder which
-provides a latitude and longitude in its returned JSON.
+provides a latitude and longitude in its returned JSON (via secondary API).
 This is stripped out and added to the MapBox
 component, re-renders the map, and displays the searched for location.
 ```